pytorch/pytorch/torch/csrc/jit/docs/OVERVIEW.md

 This pass takes in a graph where LoopContinuation & ReturnStmts exist in the graph and erases them, correctly setting block outputs. `prim::LoopContinuation(*vals)` means that the values are targeting the most recent loop block. `prim::ReturnStmt(*vals)` means that the values are targeting the most recent Closure or Graph Block.

-Once we hit an Exit Node, we do not not execute any further instructions until the exit target has been reached.
+If a block has an exit node, no further instructions will be executed until the exit target has been reached.
 If we encounter a node that contains nested blocks that may have hit an exit node, such as an if statement that exits in one block and does not exit in the other, we use a boolean value to indicate if the exit has been hit or not.
 Then, we conditionalize further execution.

 Python example: